-CAAM is thrilled to fund Asian American filmmakers and projects that showcase the breadth and diversity of experiences in our community.
-This year, CAAM is awarding three projects destined for public media through the Documentary Fund, with generous support from the Corporation for Public Broadcasting (CPB), and seven social issues projects in development via the Documentaries for Social Change Fund, made possible with support from the John D. and Catherine T. MacArthur Foundation.
+CAAM is thrilled to be funding Asian American filmmakers and programs that showcase the breadth and diversity of experiences in our community.
+This year, the Documentary Fund and the Documentaries for Social Change Fund, are funding three projects in production and seven projects in development.

 Arise!
 My Beloved directed/produced by Bree Nieves

 On the sleepy shores of Carmel, CA a group of elderly cloistered Catholic sisters live, never leaving their homes for the sake of silence and prayer for their entire lives.
 Arise!
 My Beloved is a rare access (by way of the Vatican) verité driven film that opens the doors to a hidden—expansive, yet dying world.
 This film explores the nuances of intergenerational friendships, aging, race, catholicism, and the work of solitude, questioning modern conservative Christian beliefs.

 Together (working title) is a film about a Vietnamese-American woman’s efforts to reconcile her tumultuous childhood by exploring her family history.
 This journey leads to the discovery of two sisters, a legacy of childhood abuse, and a forced confrontation with the haunting question: “How do you heal when you don’t know the truth?”
 Blending personal interviews, verité footage, and animation, this feature-length documentary explores family separation and trauma while questioning the destructive notion that seeking help is a sign of weakness instead of a path to empowerment.
 These sisters’ stories weave a dynamic narrative, demanding changes to the ingrained social hierarchies which perpetuate intrafamilial violence.